zenml-io/zenml/docs/book/how-to/handle-data-artifacts/passing-artifacts-between-pipelines.md

 # Passing artifacts between pipelines

-In the real world, an MLOps project can often be broken down into many different pipelines.
+An MLOps project can often be broken down into many different pipelines.
 For example:

 * A feature engineering pipeline that prepares raw data into a format ready to get trained.
 * A training pipeline that takes input data from a feature engineering pipeline and trains a models on it.